rynkwn/rblog/README.md

 One thing I could do is just find a random character that I have virtually no chance of ever using, and then use that as a delimiter for the various "data chunks" that I'll be handling.
 For example: ʭ

 It's the "latin letter bidental percussive."
 Of course, the fact that I now know what my delimiter is drastically increases the chances of me using it.

+I also probably want something to delimit individual objects.
+So I present to you: ʬ

+It's the "latin letter bilabial percussive."

+Hm.
+Now that I think about it a bit more,
+I could have also just converted things into JSON and just modified which attributes I actually want sent out.
+Hm.
+But this way, the data "encryption" and parser are both in-house.
+Which is cool.
+May convert to a more standardized format in the future.
+Perhaps.